SilvioMJZ/SilvioMJZ_DataSciPortfolio/README.md

 # SilvioMJZ_DataSciPortfolio

-This repository includes my latest publicly available projects in the realms of Data Science, Data Analytics, Data Visualization & Machine Learning.
+This repository includes my latest publicly available projects in the realms of Data Science, Data Analytics and Behavioral Science research.

 ## Table of Contents